dtsaknakis/bonta-tools/notes/Readme.md

 I created a [src](../src) directory, where all the source code of the development process is.
-In it I created an [index.ts](../src/index.ts) file which is initially empty.
+In it I created an [index.ts](../src/index.ts) file which is initially empty but will export the functionality that I want the end user/cosumer to have available.

 ### The library code